What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 Session Musician Royalties

-The specific terms of session musician royalties can vary depending on the individual agreements between the musician and the artist or producer.
+The specific terms of session musician royalty rights can vary depending on the individual agreements between the musician and the artist or producer.
 As a general working rule in the music industry, session musician royalties are typically calculated as a flat fee for their services.
 They can also negotiate a percentage of the future revenues generated by the song or album for their contributions.

 For example, a session musician might negotiate a flat fee for their session work on a recording, or they might be entitled to a percentage of the revenue generated from streaming services.